If the owners of an LLC agree, an LLC can convert to a corporation. This could result in more paperwork and taxes, but what are the benefits?

 Converting An LLC to a Corporation Can Help To Bring in Investors and Lower Taxes

 Convert your LLC into a corporation so that you can simplify stock compensation matters and lower your taxes.
-When you do so, you need to be clear whether you want your company structured as a S corporation or as a C corporation.
+When you do so, you need to be clear about whether you want your company structured as an S corporation or as a C corporation.

 Why Convert From LLC to Corporation?

 When you set up a business initially, you may find that the limited liability company (LLC) route is best, but this may not be suitable for you in the long term.
 Once you have operated a business as an LLC for some time, you may actually find that it hinders the growth of your business for many different reasons.
 This is quite a common occurrence and faced with this situation, you need to consider transiting your business from being an LLC to becoming a corporation.
 You, however, need to consider a number of important options and factors before you initiate this change.
 Decide on this step of changing your company from an LLC to a corporation only after you have enough information, such as you can get from this article.

 Reasons for This Conversion